Tighes Hill

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Tighes Hill has an income level below the national average, according to latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Tighes Hill is $53,016, with an average income of $64,275.
-These figures compare to Rest of NSW's median and average incomes of $52,390 and $65,215 respectively.
-Based on a Wage Price Index growth rate of 8.86% since financial year 2023, estimated current incomes for Tighes Hill would be approximately $57,713 (median) and $69,970 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Tighes Hill cluster around the 70th percentile nationally.
-Income distribution data shows that the $1,500 - 2,999 bracket dominates, with 30.6% of residents (629 people) falling within this range, mirroring regional levels where 29.9% occupy this bracket.
-Tighes Hill demonstrates considerable affluence, with 30.6% earning over $3,000 per week, supporting premium retail and service offerings.
-Housing accounts for 14.5% of income, while strong earnings rank residents within the 73rd percentile for disposable income.
-The area's Socio-Economic Indexes For Areas (SEIFA) income ranking places it in the 7th decile.
+The suburb of Tighes Hill had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ended June 2023.
+The median income among taxpayers in Tighes Hill was $53,016 and the average income stood at $64,275.
+These figures compared to those of Rest of NSW which were $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since June 2023, current estimates for Tighes Hill would be approximately $57,713 (median) and $69,970 (average) by September 2025.
+According to the Census conducted in August 2021, household, family and personal incomes in Tighes Hill clustered around the 70th percentile nationally.
+Income distribution data showed that 30.6% of residents earned between $1,500 and $2,999 per week (630 people), similar to regional levels where 29.9% occupied this bracket.
+Tighes Hill demonstrated considerable affluence with another 30.6% earning over $3,000 per week, supporting premium retail and service offerings in the area.
+Housing accounted for 14.5% of income while strong earnings ranked residents within the 73rd percentile for disposable income.
+The area's SEIFA income ranking placed it in the 7th decile.

 Frequently Asked Questions - Income